 Removing The Shoelaces And The Innersole

 Before you clean the shoe, it is always good to remove the laces first, to make sure they do not get on your way once you start cleaning the shoe.
-If your shoe comes with removable innersole, remove it too for easier cleaning.
+If your shoe comes with a removable innersole, remove it too for easier cleaning.

 Shoelaces might come in a different color and cleaning the shoe with the laces on may end up damaging the laces.
 If the insoles aren’t removable, make sure you clean them appropriately.